SlexAxton/require-handlebars-plugin/README.md

 ## Doesn't work with my version of Handlebars

-This is a barely modified version of handlebars 1.0.3beta (which went out to the world with a non-updated version tag 1.0.2beta, whoops).
+This is a barely modified version of handlebars 1.0.beta.4 (which _still_ went out to the world with a non-updated version tag 1.0.2beta, whoops).
 Some of the functionality in here is new, but none of it should be specific exactly to what makes this work.
 Though, I did take out the code that tries to identify node.js and act differently, since we want it to be picked up by `require.js` and not the built-in node.js `require` keyword.
 I also turned it into a proper amd module, which makes it "require-able".
 There's nothing too crazy, though, so I'd suggest just using it to save yourself time.
 Or don't.

 # Other Templating Languages